Social and Emotional Support

 What is it?

-The Thrive Approach is a specific way of working with all children that helps to develop their social and emotional wellbeing, enabling them to engage with life and learning.
+The Thrive Approach prepares children and young people for life's emotional ups and downs.
+Based on neuroscience and attachment research, it is a rigorous, targeted and measured approach.
+It is a specific way of working with all children that helps to develop their social and emotional wellbeing, enabling them to engage with life and learning.
 It supports them in becoming more self-assured, capable and adaptable.
 It also provides a firm foundation for academic attainment.

-You can find out more about Thrive by following this link:
+You can find out more about Thrive by following the links below:

 How will a child be referred?

-Children may be identified by a member of staff or by a class screen.
-You can also speak to your child's class teacher about the possibility of whether your child may benefit from Thrive by completing a referral form and handing it to your child's teacher.
-Children can also ask for support by posting a note in the post box in school.
+Children may be identified by a member of staff or through a class screen (these are completed termly).
+You can also speak to your child's class teacher if you think your child may benefit from Thrive.
+Together you may decide to complete a referral form which will then get passed on to the SENDCo (Emma Morris), for consideration.
+Children, themselves, can also ask for support by posting a note in the post box next to the Thrive room or by contacting the Wellbeing Champions in Sycamore, Willow and Maple Class.
+If we feel your child would benefit from Thrive, we will ask you to sign a consent form.